WalkerGriggs/walkergriggs.com/content/posts/the_guy_who_likes_lemons.md

 At the end of the day, like all of you, I have varied interests.
 What I might want to shout from the rooftops one day, I may be uncomfortable sharing the next; and what others might find meaningful, might feel inconsequential to me.

+---

-One interview that lives rent-free in my head is [Numerphile’s discussion with John Conway on his Game of Life](https://youtu.be/E8kUJL04ELA).
-To Conway, the Game of Life felt like an insignificant curiosity.
+One interview that lives rent-free in my head is Numberphile’s discussion with John Conway on his Game of Life.{{< sidenote >}}Numberphile, "Does John Conway Hate His Game of Life?," YouTube video, 2014, <https://youtu.be/E8kUJL04ELA>.{{< /sidenote >}} To Conway, the Game of Life felt like an insignificant curiosity.
 To the rest of the world, the game was immensely impactful.

-Conway spent much of his illustrious career studying cellular automaton, but his most notorious work can be written in [less than 40 characters](https://codegolf.stackexchange.com/a/12733).
+Conway spent much of his illustrious career studying cellular automaton, but his most notorious work can be written in less than 40 characters.{{< sidenote >}}Game of Life implemented in under 40 characters, Code Golf Stack Exchange, accessed July 13, 2026, <https://codegolf.stackexchange.com/a/12733>.{{< /sidenote >}}

 [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) is the theory that something is as complex as the shortest program that can reproduce it.
 By those standards, the Game of Life is less complex than [the name of some Welch towns](https://en.wikivoyage.org/wiki/Llanfairpwllgwyngyll).